-Link name (HP modifiable) Select the link name for one of the following: 1) LAN802.3 link, 2) BSC link, 3) LAP-B link, or 4) ATP/ASNP link.
+Link name (HP modifiable) Select the link name for one of the following: 1) SNA/SDLC 2) LAN802.3 link, 3) BSC link, 4) LAP-B link, or 5) ATP/ASNP link.
 The link name can contain as many as eight alphanumeric characters, and the first character must be alphabetic.
 The link name must match the link name configured in the corresponding network transport configuration screen.
 Types (HP modifiable.)
 Required only when adding a link.
 Enter the type shown on the screen that corresponds to your link.
-Choose LAN802.3 if you are using StarLAN/3000, ThinLAN/3000, or the ThickLAN option.
-Choose LAP-B if you are using an NS Point-to-Point 3000/V Link with the LAP-B protocol.
+Choose LAN802.3 if you are using StarLAN 10 3000/V, StarLAN/3000, ThinLAN/3000, or the ThickLAN option.
+Choose LAP-B if you are using an NS Point-to-Point 3000/V Link or X.25 3000/V Link with the LAP-B protocol.
 Choose BSC if you are using an NS Point-to-Point 3000/V Link with the BSC protocol.
 Choose ATP/ASNP if you are using an Asynchronous Serial Network Link.

 For the SNA/SDLC choice, follow the instructions for choosing your link type according to the SNA Link Services manual (part number 30246-90003).

-New name

-(HP modifiable.)
+New name (HP modifiable.)
 Required only when renaming a link.
 Enter a new link name.
 The new name can contain as many as eight alphanumeric characters, and the first character must be alphabetic.